 Nikki and I begin to lace the gown.
 It looks wonderfully hideous.
 From the front the dress is simply horrible.
 Charity’s boobs are barely contained and there’s puckering everywhere from her body trying to escape.
 The back, what can I say, the back is a thing of rare beauty.
 The ultimate fashion no. You see more spanx than dress and the laces look like they’re could give up at any minute.
 Plus, the combination of spanx, too tight dress and laces that are fighting for their life have funneled any excess skin/flab Charity has into a case of extreme back fat that jiggles when she attempts to inhale air.
 Like I said, it’s a sight to behold.
 We lie and tell Charity she looks fine – kind of.
 I believe our exact words are, “This is probably as good as its going to get.”

 Charity shoos both Nikki and I out-of-the-way, stops at a mirror, fluffs her hair, attaches some stupid looking blusher veil and starts walking out of the dressing room to the runway.
 Nikki and I run as fast as we can so we’re in the audience for Charity’s big reveal.
 Charity walks out on runway and I’ll give her this, she worked that bridal gown.
 This 43-year-old, orange, mother of two swayed her hips and sashayed it with everything she’s got, which was a problem.
-Each time she gyrated the gown’s corset, whose tensile strength was being severely tested by the fact that a size 8 body was forced into a size 2 gown, would become looser and looser.
+Each time she gyrated the gown’s corset, whose tensile strength was being severely tested by the fact that a size 8ish body was forced into a size 2 gown, would become looser and looser.
 Bring on the double nip slip.
 It took Charity a couple of seconds to realize her nipples were free, free at last.
 She quickly turned around to walk back up the runway and that’s when you saw the gown gaping open and the wonder of the back fat funnel.
-The gasps that occurred when Charity’s nips winked at the audience were replaced with at first chuckles, then laughter and worked it’s way to howls.
+The gasps that occurred when Charity’s nips winked at the audience were replaced with at first chuckles, then laughter that worked it’s way to howls.

 That was our cue to leave – quickly.
 Nikki, ABC, Kelly and I hauled out of ballroom.
 Our work here was done.
-As we walked out of the Country Club and headed towards the parking lot I couldn’t help myself, I started singing The Love Boat theme, until ABC told me to shut up.
-Which, of course, only made me sing louder.
+As we walked out of the Country Club and headed towards the parking lot I couldn’t help myself, I started singing The Love Boat theme, until ABC told me to shut up which, of course, only made me sing louder.

 Love, exciting and new